‘One of the world’s leading motorcycle authors’

 In 2011, Sam joined the team of advisors working with travellers supported by The Ted Simon Foundation.

 I had to learn about book writing the hard way – there were few people in the world of publishing whose knowledge I was able to tap into.
 I’m delighted to have the opportunity to help other travellers get more out of their adventures, and to learn how to get their work published.
 We live in a stunning world that’s full of surprises, and what better way is there for a person to share those experiences than to write and publish a great book.
 The Ted Simon Foundation is the perfect platform to help this happen.

-Sam is a regular guest on motorcycle radio shows such as Adventure Rider Radio and Biker FM and was a frequent guest with Sidestandup.
-He has also been a guest on BBC radio shows around the UK including Johnnie Walker’s ‘Drive Time’, and BBC Radio 4′s ‘Excess Baggage’.
+Sam is a regular guest on the world’s most listened to motorcycle podcast Adventure Rider Radio.
+This link is to one of those interviews on Adventure Rider Radio.
+He has been interviewed on Biker FM, Chasing the Horizon, Northwest Corner and was a frequent guest with the US podcast Sidestand Up.
+He has also been a guest on BBC radio shows around the UK, including Johnnie Walker’s ‘Drive Time’, and BBC Radio 4′s ‘Excess Baggage’.
 This is the Adventure Bike TV interview with Sam.

-His first major trip was a seat-of-the-pants backpacking voyage of discovery across Europe, India and Australia, which often saw him down to his last $10.
+Sam’s first solo trip was when he was just 16 years old, and his major trip was a seat-of-the-pants backpacking voyage of discovery across Europe, India and Australia, which often saw him down to his last $10.
 On arrival in Australia, no one asked him if he had any money and a return ticket.
 He had neither.
 What was needed, he earned along the way and this he says was a great learning experience.